-How Exercise Can Help You Cope Through Tough Times
+How Exercise Can Help You Both Physically And Mentally

-Managing stress and anxieties with a healthy lifestyle
+Managing stress and anxiety with a healthy lifestyle

-With all the uncertainties in our lives at the moment, it is important we do things that will help improve our wellbeing.
+It is important to take time for yourself and do things that will help improve our wellbeing.
 These include things like regular exercise, healthy eating and making sure we take time to relax our minds.

 Exercise is crucial to your mental health just as much as your physical well-being.
 In almost any form, exercise can act as a stress and anxiety reliever.
 Being active can boost your feel-good endorphins and distract you from daily worries.